francoisfried/Defender-Advanced-Hunting-Queries/README.md

-# Microsoft Defender Advanced Hunting KQL Scripts
+# Microsoft Defender Advanced Hunting KQL Queries

 ## Overview

-This repository contains KQL (Kusto Query Language) scripts for **Microsoft Defender Advanced Hunting**, organized around the **MITRE ATT&CK** framework.
-Each script helps security teams detect, investigate, and respond to adversary behavior by focusing on specific techniques identified within the MITRE ATT&CK matrix.
+This repository contains KQL (Kusto Query Language) queries for **Microsoft Defender Advanced Hunting**, organized around the **MITRE ATT&CK** framework.
+Each query helps security teams detect, investigate, and respond to adversary behavior by focusing on specific techniques identified within the MITRE ATT&CK matrix.

 The **MITRE ATT&CK** framework provides a comprehensive matrix of **tactics** and **techniques** used by adversaries in cyber attacks.
 Understanding these techniques can enhance an organization's ability to defend against sophisticated threats by identifying potential vulnerabilities and implementing effective defenses.